 - Place the squash halves facedown on the baking sheets.

-- Arrange the carrots, onion and garlic around and in between the squash halves on the baking sheets.
+- Arrange the carrots, onion, garlic and apple around and in between the squash halves on the baking sheets.

 - Bake for 40 minutes.